 Selecting The Right Business Model – Like many of today’s managers, you’re probably being asked to do more with less—a lot less.
 This isn’t always easy—especially in IT where resources are often limited.
 So you have to be selective when it comes to projects.
 You also have to make ample use of all the tools at your discretion, like outsourcing.
 It offers numerous benefits.
 One is freeing up resources that you can re-invest in projects that dramatically enhance business value.

-The key to succeeding is selecting the right business model for you project.
-Choosing the right model not only cuts cost, it also maximizes your return on investment.
+The key to succeeding is selecting the right business model for your project.
+Choosing the right model not only cuts cost, but it also maximizes your return on investment.

 To select the right model, you first need to take a hard look at your business.
 Having picked a model, you then need to decide on the right model for your business situation and the right partner as your provider.

 Business models fall into one of three categories.
 They’re either personnel, function, or project.

 - The Personnel Model is a most basic form.
 With this model, you use outside personnel to perform a task without adding internal resources to the mix.
 Generally, an account manager independently manages the personnel involved.
 Bringing in additional help to backfill on basic duties during a project rollout is a good example of this model type.
 Flexibility is this model’s biggest advantage.

 - The Function Model allows you to break off an IT task and hand it off to an independent provider.
 This model works best for compartmentalized responsibilities that can be grouped individually and require little collaboration with internal functions.
 Help desk support is a good example of this model type.
 Cost reduction and efficiency are this model’s biggest advantages.

 - The Project Model features a start and endpoint as well as a set of deliverables.
 These projects are one-time engagements that require skill sets your department lacks.
 This model also includes those instances where you don’t have the manpower to accomplish what you want, yet still must handle core responsibilities.